Are you the type of person that absorve websites to stay informed about what’s going on in the rest of the design community?

 Websites for students & newbies

-The intern was born of the premise that creative workers should be paid fairly for their work.
+The intern magazine was born of the premise that creative workers should be paid fairly for their work.

 Since 2013, they’ve been using editorial, videos, podcasts, events and workshops to provide tools to newbie designers.